NayaDamptey/SQL-Data-Mapping-MetaData-Query/README.md

 ## Overview

 This project explores one of the most common but often underestimated challenges in data migration: understanding where data sits across systems and how it should be mapped to a new environment.
-As a professional working  as a **Data Migration Specialist** for about two years now, this is a scenario I’ve encountered time and again in real-world projects.
+As a professional **Data Migration Specialist** this is a scenario I’ve encountered time and again in real-world projects.

 A major inspiration for this project came from an episode of the **Data Engineering Podcast**, where **Sriram Panyam** described the biggest challenge in data migration as a **data systems issue** rather than simply a data transformation and moving task.
 That perspective strongly resonated with me.